 We have used Thrive Apprentice to set the course up.
-However this plugin doesn't sell your course and doesn't include the membership registration, etc. functions of your site.
+However this plugin doesn’t itself have a feature to sell your course and doesn’t include the membership registration, etc. functions of your site.
 To do that, you will need a membership plugin.

 Instead of giving you just one membership plugin option, I am giving you three, this way you can decide what fits you best.

 Important note: If you sell digital products but aren’t EU VAT compliant, your business is in a vulnerable position and could be fined.

 Some EU VAT integration if you pay for 3rd-party providers:

 You can easily create a purchasing process for your courses, if you create a link between Thrive Apprentice and SendOwl and this is their officially recommended solution.

 Naturally, besides having Thrive Apprentice, you will need to have a SendOwl account as well, in order to do this.
 Once you have both of these, you can start by establishing an API connection between them.

 Adding the connection is really easy.